Family medicine resident quickly diagnoses perplexing rash

 S.M.
 MD, Emergency Medicine

-Often mistaken for urticaria, a pediatrician diagnoses Kawasaki disease after consulting VisualDx
+Often mistaken for urticaria, a pediatrician diagnoses Kawasaki disease after consulting VisualDx as reference

 A 15-month-old infant came in on her third day of illness with a fever.
 She was coughing a little and had diarrhea, so I was thinking this was just a garden-variety viral illness.
 What threw me for a loop was her rash.
 It was generalized confluent over her hands, feet, groin area, and back.
 It looked very much like hives, which can happen with just such a viral illness.
 So I sent her home with antihistamines and close follow-up.